1 December 2006 (Friday) - December will be magic (again)

 So, a drive of indeterminate duration in

-and back again continuously, and the traffic would grind to a halt and then
+continuously, and the traffic would grind to a halt and then start again (at

-start again (at a snail’s pace) for no apparent reason.
-In the past
+a snail’s pace) for no apparent reason.
+In the past I’ve got to

 And as for the trip home….. it was better.
 Better?
 Better get a bucket!
 Pootling along the monsoon ridden M25 the motorway announcement boards proclaimed the excellent news that the M20 was closed between junctions eight and nine.
 The traffic announcements on the radio told me that the traffic on the M20 was stacked back to junction seven.
 So, it’s times like this that one realises why God made the A21.
 A quick glance at the map shows that the distance home from the top of the M26 is pretty much the same whether one goes along a blocked motorway or down the God-given A21 and then cross country.
 Let’s just say that whilst big G built the A21, it was the other guy (the one from downstairs) who built the A262 and the A28.